sinberlin2/Artifact_Removal_Segmentation_Models_CBCT/README.md

-"Artifact Removal from ConeBeam CT images using segmentation networks" This project is done at the Center for Wiskunde en Informatica (CWI) in Amsterdam with Felix Lucka and Jordi Minnema.
+# Artifact Removal from ConeBeam CT images using segmentation networks
+This project is done at the Center for Wiskunde en Informatica (CWI) in Amsterdam with Felix Lucka and Jordi Minnema.

 All necessary packages are installed with setup.py

-Organisation
+## Organisation
 ------------

 -   Train5.py